sandialabs/slycat/docs/source/manual/DAC_Manual/PlotLinking.rst

    **Figure 33: Linked plots, both zoomed to the same scale.
 The user’s cursor position is shown as a vertical line, replicated in both linked plots.**

-In order to link plots, the time scale (x-axis) must be identical in the plots to be linked.
-If the scales are not identical, an error message will be displayed and the plots will not be linked.
+In order to link plots, the time scale (\ *x*-axis) must be identical in the plots to be linked.
+If the scales are not identical, an error message will be displayed, and the plots will not be linked.